5 Steps to Improving Your Reading Skills in another Language

 However, reading in real life doesn’t require any of these.
-An example of a more modern approach to reading and Spanish learning in general would be our Spanish courses in Bristol.
+An example of a more modern approach to reading and learning in general would be our Spanish courses in Bristol.

 Think about it – when do you read aloud?
 When does someone quiz you about something you just read?
 When do you translate a text? – You can use technology to do that.
-To find out more about this head on over to our post on the role of tech in the Spanish learning classroom.
+To find out more about this head on over to our post on the role of tech in the language learning classroom.

 The answer to all of the above questions is simply never or almost never.

 Reading is a skill which you have to learn.
 You usually learn reading at primary school.
 However, it is a skill which involves a number of sub-skills – these are usually developed during secondary education and beyond.

 For example: it is very usual for someone to read a good novel and then tell their friend all about it when they meet for coffee – this sort of activity requires the sub-skill of summarising.

 In addition to summarising, there are a number of other sub-skills involved in reading, including:

 This is when you read quickly to get an overview of the text.
 You might do this on a daily basis with a newspaper – you quickly scan articles to see which ones are worth your while reading properly.